gcovr/gcovr/doc/source/output/json.rst

   True if coverage data for this line was explicitly excluded, in particular with :ref:`exclusion markers`.
   May be absent if false.

-gcovr/decision: object
-  The :ref:`decision <json_format_decision>` entry for this line, if any.
-  Absent if there is no decision to report.
-  Requires that :option:`--decisions` coverage analysis was enabled.

-gcovr/calls: object
-  The :ref:`call <json_format_call>` for this line, if any.
-  Absent if there is no call to report.
-  Requires that :option:`--calls` coverage analysis was enabled.

 gcovr/data_sources: list
   A list of files from which the coverage object was populated.